Skip to content

 • Bundle mode loads .flow bundles and compiles VisualFlow JSON via abstractruntime.visualflow_compiler (no abstractflow import).

-• You only need abstractflow to author bundles, or to run visualflow directory mode.
+• You only need abstractflow to author bundles.

 What’s the difference between bundle mode and visualflow directory mode?